beatochess/beatochess-issues/README.md

+2024, May 2024.

-This is the repository for my chess activities.
+This is the repository of Beat Neuenschwander's chess activities.
 It contains

 - original studies first published in "beatochess"
 - revised studies from other authors